aerogear/native-android-example/README.md

 ## Implementation
 ### 1. DataSync
 #### Generating queries, mutations and subscriptions
-  To generate queries, mutations and subscriptions of running GraphQL server [Apollo Codegen]([https://github.com/apollographql/apollo-tooling](https://github.com/apollographql/apollo-tooling)) was used.
+  To generate queries, mutations and subscriptions of running GraphQL server [Apollo Codegen](https://github.com/apollographql/apollo-tooling) was used.

 #### Creating client
  - First, we need to build OkHttpClient to handle network requests.
-`authHeader` is the actual token received from the token request during authorization flow. `authHeader` must contain `Bearer:` + token value:  `"Bearer: TOKEN"`
+`authHeader` is the actual token received from the token request during authorization flow. `authHeader` must contain `Bearer:` + token value:  `"Bearer: <TOKEN>"`

   ```java
 OkHttpClient okHttpClient = new OkHttpClient